← Back to blog

 • Speed: 3-8 seconds

-• File size limit: 5MB on free plan (very restrictive)
+• File size limit: 5MB on the free plan

 • Quality: Good